 Zipline Canopy Tours of Blue Ridge

-A 165 acre property, it offers a half of mile of cable with seven multiple ziplines ranging from 150-550 ft in length.
-There is also a 2-hr zipline tour that features one mile of cable with 13 multiple ziplines from 150-1,000 ft. in length.
+A 165-acre property, it offers half of mile of cable with seven multiple zip lines ranging from 150-550 ft in length.
+There is also a 2-hr zipline tour that features one mile of cable with 13 multiple zip lines from 150-1,000 ft. in length.
 Once you zip into the valley, soar over pastures and cross over the Fighting Town Creek.
 This is one of the best zipline courses in North Georgia.

 Historic Banning Mills

 Featuring the fastest and longest zips, this is perfect for the adrenaline junkie!
-There are four different kinds of ziplining you can choose.
+There are four different kinds of zip lining you can choose from.
 The zip tours are guided.
 Reservation is required before the tour.

 Unicoi Aerial Adventure Park

-Their zipline and aerial adventure park offers zipline canopy tours, nature trek in the tree tops, birds-eye-view of the North Georgia Mountains, and family friendly challenge courses.
-The views of the lake is amazing.
+Their zipline and aerial adventure park offer zipline canopy tours, nature trek in the treetops, birds-eye-view of the North Georgia Mountains, and family-friendly challenge courses.
+The views of the lake are amazing.

 There are different zipline packages they offer.
 If you're going for the basic and most popular tour, prepare for a series of zip lines through the forest starting low and slow then gradually building up.
 The highest platform is 70 ft.

 If you like wine tasting, there are plenty of vineyards in the North Georgia area.

 It is one of the oldest wineries in the state.
 When you enter the winery, you'll be greeted with the sweet aroma of muscadine grapes.
 The winery has been operational since 1983 and produces award-winning (over 150 national and international awards) Georgia Wines.

 Tiger Mountain Vineyards